uit-hdl/uit-hdl.github.io/index.md

 ## Center for New Antibacterial Strategies (CANS)

-In the new [Center for New Antibacterial Strategies](https://uit.no/research/cans) (CANS) at UiT we are responsible for bioinformatics analyses.
+ [Center for New Antibacterial Strategies](https://uit.no/research/cans) (CANS) at UiT is a large inter-disciplinary center with a research focus on antimicrobial resistance.
+We are responsible for the bioinformatics analyses.

 ## SFI Centre for Visual Intelligence

+We are partners of the new Visual Intelligence Centre for Research-based Innovation (SFI).
+The Visual Intelligence research focus is on complex imagery, and in particular on learning from limited data, context and dependencies, confidence and uncertanty, and explainability and reliability.
+The innovation areas are medical imaging, marine sciences, industry and energy, and remote sensing.

 We are partners in the new Centre for Visual Intelligence where our focus is on digital pathology.